amccaugh/phidl/README.md

 # Installation / requirements
 - Install or upgrade with `pip install -U phidl`
 - Python version >=3.6
-- If you are on Windows or Mac and don't already have `gdspy` installed, you will need a C++ compiler
-    - For Windows + Python 3, install ["Build Tools for Visual Studio"](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) (make sure to check the "C++ build tools" checkbox when installing)
-    - For Mac, install "Xcode" from the App Store, then run the command `xcode-select --install` in the terminal

 # About PHIDL